rricharz/Arduino-Mega-Digital-Recorder/README.md

 How fast can you record data with an Arduino Mega 2560 ?

 This sketch uses direct port read and bit manipulations to record either
-- 4 digital channels at a maximum speed of 250 kHz (8604 data points)
+- 4 digital channels at a maximum speed of approx. 900 kHz (7644 data points)
-- 1 analog channel (8 bits) at a maximum speed of 40 kHz (4302 data points)
+- 1 analog channel (8 bits) at a maximum speed of 40 kHz (3822 data points)

 The data is displayed and manipulated on a touch tft screen.